FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

     int userInput = pen.Screen.NumInput("Choose slot", "Enter a slot-number in the range 1..7", 4, 1, 7);
 ```

-However, Visual Studio gives the following error for this line of code: `Cannot implicitly convert type 'int?' to 'int'`.
+However, Visual Studio gives the following error for this line of code:

+> Cannot implicitly convert type 'int?' to 'int'.

 What does it mean?
-The `NumInput` method does not return a result of type `int`, but a result of type **`int?`** and this type does not match the type of the variable `userInput`.
-The type `int?` is a so-called **[nullable value type](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types)**.
-The question mark after a variable of type `int?` indicates that such a variable may contain a number (i.e. an `int`) or the value `null`.
-On the contrary, a variable of type `int` may contain only a number and not `null`.
-Because `NumInput` returns a result of type `int?`, our variable `userInput` must also have this type:
+The NumInput method does not return a result of type int, but a result of type **`int?`** and this type does not match the type of the variable userInput.
+The type `int?` is a so-called **nullable value type** (see [Microsoft documentation](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types)).
+The question mark after a variable of type `int?` indicates that such a variable may contain a number (i.e. an `int`) or the value null.
+On the contrary, a variable of type `int` may contain only a number and not null.
+Because the method NumInput returns a result of type `int?`, our variable userInput must also have this type:

 ```csharp
     int? userInput = pen.Screen.NumInput("Choose slot", "Enter a slot-number in the range 1..7", 4, 1, 7);
 ```

-We cannot simply assign the value of `userInput` to another variable of type `int`.
-The following line of code is incorrect because `userInput` has a different type than `movement`:
+We cannot simply assign the value of variable userInput to another variable of type `int`.
+The following line of code is incorrect because userInput has a different type than movement:

 ```csharp
     int movement = userInput;